 This is why planning in advance and for a wide range of eventualities is imperative.
-Below, we have put together a little guide to help make planning your next trip easier.
+Therefore, below we have put together a little guide to help make planning your next trip easier than ever before.

 Before You Leave for the Airport

-- Ensure that you have your passport, any necessary visas, tickets and money in your hand luggage.
+- Ensure that you have your passport, any necessary visas, printed tickets/boarding passes and money in your hand luggage.

 - DO NOT pack banned items in your hand luggage.

-- If packing medicines, ensure that they are in their original packaging as this will help avoid a delay or confiscation at customs.
+- If packing or carrying any medicines, ensure that they are in their original packaging as this will help avoid a delay or confiscation at customs.
 Also notify the airport and airline in advance should you require assistance with any mobility equipment

 - Do not gift wrap presents as they may have to be unwrapped by security staff or customs.